Palestinian Salvadorans: Salvadoran Civil War

 The Salvadoran Civil War affected the Palestinian community as much as it affected any other community in the country.
 While the wealthier families of Palestinian descent supported the pro-business, pro-American, and pro-Israeli Salvadoran government and military, there are Salvadorans of Palestinian descent that support the communist guerrillas of the FMLN.
 Schafik Handal, a Salvadoran of Palestinian descent, is a good example of this as he was one of the five commanders of the FMLN.

 After the Civil War ended, most of the old Salvadoran elite lost their power and influence on the economic and political advancements of post-war El Salvador.
 After being shunned from the political process of the country, Palestinians found new life in the country and began to take advantage of the neoliberal direction of the country as championed by the ARENA party during the 1990s.
 All of this culminated in the Salvadoran presidential election of 2004, where both candidates, Antonio Saca and Schafik Handal, were the first two Salvadoran of Palestinian descent to run for President and would guarantee that the office would be held by a Palestinian.

 Culture

 The Palestinians in El Salvador display an amalgam of local and imported lifestyles.

 Palestinian culture has begun to emerge from within private circles into the public domain, most visibly in the creation of the Plaza Palestina, which commemorates the Bethlehem roots of most of El Salvador's Arabs, in San Salvador.

 The public charity of Middle Easterners in the country has contributed to this effect.
-The wealthy Simans sponsor a free drug-rehabilitation program in El Salvador and a scholarship fund for Palestinians at the Catholic Bethlehem University.
+The wealthy Simán family members sponsor a free drug rehabilitation program in El Salvador and a scholarship fund for Palestinians at the Catholic Bethlehem University.